ihadzic1/Analysis-of-Nutrition-and-Caloric-Intake-Using-Image-Classification-Models/README.md

 > mAP@0.5 (mean Average Precision at IoU 0.5 — measures detection accuracy at 50% overlap),<br>
 > mAP@0.5:0.95 (average precision over IoU thresholds from 0.5 to 0.95 — more comprehensive accuracy measure),<br>
 > Precision (ratio of correctly detected objects to all detected objects — how precise the predictions are),<br>
-> Recall (ratio of correctly detected objects to all actual objects — how well the model finds all objects)
+> Recall (ratio of correctly detected objects to all actual objects — how well the model finds all objects),<br>
+> F1-score (harmonic mean of Precision and Recall — balances precision and recall in one metric)

 ---